dribnet/purvs/README.md

 11/05/20

+Update 2: I have since changed the colours.
+I like how the red and the yellow create the third colour orange and I haven't used it in every single letter either.
+I am still working my way through the alphabet and I like it without the stroke so I think I will remove that going forward

 Today, I worked on creating my animation between the letters.
 I now need to create the rest of my alphabet but I'm finding the animation helpful as it is showing me what transition between letters looks better.

 The parameters per letter: